Updated: Aug 27, 2022

-You need to set up a spreadsheet of all your planning that you need to do over the summer.
+You need to set up a spreadsheet of all the planning that you need to do.
 This includes any resources to write, filling in your teacher planner and so on.
 Make a list.
-Then traffic light it; red not done, orange looked at but walked away, green done.
+Then traffic light it (RAG rate); red not done, orange looked at but walked away, green done.
 I also have shades of green for how "done" my planning is.
 The darker the green the better the project progress.
-Then next time you sit down at your computer your very first task EVERY-TIME is to open that spreadsheet and it will tell you where to start.
+The next time you sit down at your computer your very first task EVERY-TIME is to open that spreadsheet and it will tell you where to start.
 I cannot tell you how many times I did tasks twice before I started this system.
 This also stops you from opening Amazon and spending 20 minutes looking at doorbells!

 3) Dust off old stuff

 Go through your files to organise them and have a look at worksheets that you made in 2014 for example.
-You will be amazed at ways you can now rejig these activities or add to them for an exciting started.
-Those that are totally out of date (e.g. that case study on iPods) then its time to delete.
+You will be amazed at the ways you can now rejig these activities or add to them for an exciting start.
+Those that are totally out of date (e.g. that case study on iPods) then it's time to delete.
 The key is * possibly useful ** out-of-date you can decide on further criteria but every file should have a folder.
 Start the year like this and it will be easier.
-Never a better time to tidy up your shared drive or your moodle as well.
-I'm just jotting this on my to do spreadsheet now while I think about it.
+Never a better time to tidy up your shared drive or the moodle as well.
+I'm just jotting this on my to-do spreadsheet now while I think about it.

 Add to be done by dates.
-This will not make you sad it will make you realise that everything takes twice as long, bear this in mind when setting work for students!
+This will not make you sad it will make you realise that everything takes twice as long, also bear this in mind when setting work for students.

-Try and make worksheets one page.
+Try and make worksheets on one page.
 One topic one page.
-Don't over complicate things and your photocopying will be simpler (and cheaper).
+Don't overcomplicate things and your photocopying will be simpler (and cheaper).

 Plan at the same time every day.
-If you are great at 9am but rubbish by about 2pm then plan in the morning.
+If you are great at 9 am but rubbish by about 2 pm then do all your planning in the morning.

 If you really want you can add a chart where you track your energy levels.
 I do this with students just before revision starts and they love it.